 Essential Biosciences, Advanced Cell Biology, Immunology and Microbiology

-My research focuses on the control of translation initiation in response to stress conditions in the budding yeast Saccharomyces cerevisiae.
+My research focusses on the control of translation initiation in response to stress conditions in the budding yeast Saccharomyces cerevisiae.
 During translation initiation the Met-tRNAi is recruited to the 40S ribosomal subunit in a ternary complex with eIF2-GTP.
 On identification of an AUG codon the eIF2-GTP is hydrolysed releasing eIF2-GDP from the complex.
-One of the key regulatory steps in the translation initiation pathway involves the recycling of inactive GDP bound eIF2 into active GTP bound eIF2.
+One of the key regulatory steps in the translation initiation pathway involves the recycling of inactive GDP-bound eIF2 into active GTP-bound eIF2.
 This step is catalysed by the guanine nucleotide exchange factor eIF2B.
 Stresses such as nutritional starvation directly target this exchange factor by activation of a kinase, which phosphorylates the alpha subunit of the G protein eIF2.
 This phosphorylation inhibits the exchange activity of eIF2B thereby down-regulating translation initiation.